Flor243/computer-vision/README.md

 ## Getting Started
 To get started, simply navigate to the unit of interest and explore the associated Jupyter notebooks.
 Each notebook contains detailed code for solving the exercises.

+## Set up

+This repository has been run on WSL with Ubuntu distro.

+Before start, run in your terminal the following commands:

+- pip3 install -r requirements.txt
+- sudo apt-get install -y libgl1-mesa-dev